roman-milk/roman-milk.github.io/the-milking-herd.md

  Joshua's explanations became meaningless, as they turned into a resonant sound, reaching into her subconscious.
 She slowly sank to her knees, and he guided her further along, to an open stall.
 For a moment she resisted, with the last vestiges of her free will rejecting the idea of becoming a human cow.

  He prodded her bottom, and she crawled forward.
 Janet shook in fear, as he cut away her clothes.
 Her head felt heavy, and it drooped down, looking as though she accepted her demise.
 He fitted a feeding teat into her mouth, and secured the straps around the back of her head.
-Report_Story #2